changgoo/PRFM/book/vertical-de.md

 $Q = (3a_1-a_2^2)/9$ and $R=(9a_2a_1-27a_0-2a_2^3)/54$ with $a_i$ for the coefficients of $h^i$ for $i=0$, 1, 2.

 ## Pressure-dependent velocity dispersion
-We obtained $\sigma_{\rm eff}$ as a function of the total pressure calibrated in the TIGRESS-classic suite {cite}`2022ApJ...936..137O`.
+Using the TIGRESS-classic suite {cite}`2022ApJ...936..137O`, we  obtained a calibration for $\sigma_{\rm eff}$ as a function of the total pressure.

-From the effective equation of state in which a fit is obtained between measured midplane pressure and density, one can solve to obtain
+From the effective equation of state, in which a power-law fit is obtained between measured midplane pressure and density, one can solve to obtain

 $$
 \sigma_{\rm eff} = 9.8{\rm km/s} P_4^{0.15}